Alexander von Gabain: Academic background

 von Gabain obtained his PhD in Genetics at the University of Heidelberg and held a post-doctorate position at Stanford University from 1979 to 1982.

 In the 1980s and 1990s, he was Professor at the University of Umeå and at the Karolinska Institute in Stockholm, Sweden, as well as an advisor to pharmaceutical and biotech companies.
 From 1993 to 1999, he was chair of Microbiology of the University of Vienna and engaged in building the public-private partnership between the Vienna-based universities and Boehringer Ingelheim known as Vienna Biocenter.

 His current academic appointments include as a member of the Scientific Advisory Board of the Paul Ehrlich Institute, a member of the Board of Trustees of the Institute of Science and Technology Austria (ISTA), a member of the Royal Swedish Academy of Engineering Sciences and a Professor Emeritus for Microbiology at the Max F. Perutz Laboratories, a center established by the University of Vienna and the Medical University of Vienna.
-He also serves as Vice-President Emeritus art the Karolinska Institute in Stockholm, having served as Deputy Vice-Chancellor for Innovation and Commercial Outreach between 2014 and 2017.
+He also serves as Vice-President Emeritus at the Karolinska Institute in Stockholm, having served as Deputy Vice-Chancellor for Innovation and Commercial Outreach between 2014 and 2017.